BlackcoinDev/devassist/README.md

 - Check Python version compatibility (requires Python 3.13.9)

 **"Memory not loading"**
-- Check `conversation_memory.db` exists and is readable
+- Check `db/history.db` exists and is readable
 - Verify file permissions and SQLite database integrity
 - The app will create a new database if corrupted